July 13, 1585 - A group of 108 English colonists, led by Sir Richard Grenville, reached Roanoke Island, N.C.

 July 13, 1980 – Local weather reporter Earl Windham reported a high temperature of 102 degrees in Evergreen, Ala.

-July 13, 1982 – Barbara Ann Allen Rainey, the first female pilot in the history of the U.S. Armed Forces, was killed in a plane crash at Middleton Field in Evergreen.
-Allen, who was a flight instructor, along with her trainee Ensign Donald Bruce Knowlton were practicing touch-and-go landings at Middleton Field, when the aircraft banked sharply, lost altitude, and crashed.
-Allen, who was 33 years old, and Knowlton were both killed in the crash.
+July 13, 1982 – Barbara Ann Allen Rainey, the first female pilot in the history of the U.S. Armed Forces, was killed in a plane crash at Middleton Field in Evergreen, Ala.
+Rainey, who was a flight instructor, along with her trainee Ensign Donald Bruce Knowlton were practicing touch-and-go landings at Middleton Field, when the aircraft banked sharply, lost altitude, and crashed.
+Rainey, who was 33 years old, and Knowlton were both killed in the crash.

 July 13, 1982 – Major League Baseball’s All-Star Game was played outside the United States for the first time when it was played in Montreal, Canada.